 Actually, without any manual settings, Windows Movie Make always loops a video in the full-screen preview mode.
 But here comes a headache - there's no way to stop looping playback in WMM.
 I'd recommend playing videos with Windows Media Player so that you can turn the loop on and off as you liky by clicking the repeat icon.

 That's all for how to make a video loop on Windows, Mac, iPhone, and Android.
 Hope it could help you make creative looping videos with any of these tools.

-And the last thing we want to highlight is that, VideoProc brand new non-linear video editing software is going to be launched this year.
-It is expected to be free and come with surprisingly rich features.
-And it promises an intelligent and flexible solution to making a video loop soon.
-Please don't walk away.
+And the last thing we want to highlight is that, VideoProc Vlogger, a brand-new and free non-linear video editing software has arrived.
+It is free and come with surprisingly rich features.
+And it is an intelligent and flexible solution to making a video loop.